Fredekro000/PIV-MiniProjekt/README.md

 The idea of the game to begin with, was to create a realistic looking modern world featuring a tank crew, where the player would be controlling the tank, whilst the crewmates would be talking, so it would be a calm tank crew driving through a forest.
 However, mid-way through I decided to make The Hunter (Not sure which one).
 This way I would keep the already built terrain, and only needed to implement a weapon, and a target.
 So essentially there would be one hunter, one weapon, one prey and one world.

 ## Main parts of the game:
-- **Player**: A capsule controlled with WASD and LShift for walking and running.
+- **Player**: A capsule controlled with WASD and LShift for walking, running and jumping.
-- **Shooting**: Equipped with a crossbow, actions include tucking away with 'F', reloading on 'R', aiming on 'RMB', and shooting on 'LMB'.
+- **Crossbow**: Equipped with a crossbow, actions include tucking away with 'F', reloading on 'R', aiming on 'RMB', and shooting on 'LMB'.
-- **Enemy**: Shooting a furry (the enemy) results in a slow death.
+- **Enemy**: Shooting a furry (the enemy / animal) results in a slow death.
 - **Camera**: Placed on the player for a first-person view, with mouse input controlling camera movement.
 - **World**: A 1000x1000 terrain for player exploration.